A Hostile Work Environment Is Never Okay

 As a worker, you deserve a safe environment that is free from discrimination and sexual harassment.
 You shouldn’t have to put up with toxic or demeaning behavior.
 At FMCO Law, our Chicago-based employment attorneys can help you take a stand against a hostile work environment.

-Contact us to discuss your case so we can determine whether you have a viable claim.
-If you do, you can count on our hostile work environment attorneys to fight for your rights.
+You can count on our attorneys to fight for your rights.
 We routinely handle claims involving workplace discrimination and have a history of successful outcomes.
-Your initial consultation will be free and we will charge you nothing until we win you the compensation you deserve.
+We will charge you nothing until we win you the compensation you deserve.

 - Title VII of the Civil Rights Act

 - The Age Discrimination in Employment Act (ADEA)

 You should be aware that there are limits to existing laws.
 For instance, Title VII and the ADA only cover employers with 15 or more employees.
 The ADEA only applies to businesses with 20 or more workers.
 Fortunately, the Illinois Human Rights Act (IHRA) closes such loopholes since it protects even workers who are the sole employee of their company.

 Although the word “harassment” is frequently associated with sexual harassment, the concept also applies to discriminatory behavior based on actual or perceived:

 - Sex (including sexual harassment)